 I spent my childhood in a tiny Lakeland village called Kuhmoinen.
 In the early ’90s, there was a bad recession in Finland.
 My parents were a strong example of how being creative and working hard, would support you in life.

 Besides working as a school principal, my dad wrote articles in magazines and contributed content to different primary school textbooks.
-Alongside teaching and taking care of two small kids, my mom also researched funding opportunities for her workplace, as well as worked on her Ph.D. studies.
+Alongside teaching, my mom researched funding opportunities for her workplace, as well as worked on her Ph.D. studies.

 Furthermore, I remember that we made a year’s worth of heating supply from the neighboring forests.
 My sister and I spent hours in the woods, eating cinnamon buns and watching our parents carry timber.
-Nature provided for us.
+Nature always provided for us.

-She made our class a tight-knit group, through methods like sleeping over-night at the school and camping in nature.
-She also used music to develop our presentation skills, and every year, our class band performed in a spring concert.
+She made our class a tight-knit group through methods like sleeping overnight at the school and camping in nature.
+She also used music to develop our presentation skills, and every year our class band performed in a spring concert.

-With such a self-supporting and active background, I thrived in my Business & Economics studies at Tampere University.
+With such a supportive and active background, I thrived in my Business & Economics studies at Tampere University.

-#2 One of my weaknesses is that I pile clothes on the chair.
+#3 One of my weaknesses is that I pile clothes on the chair.
 It’s so annoying, but luckily, my hubby is the same.
 Our home often looks like a weird art installation with clothing pyramids.

 #4 As a teenager, I was a huge HIM fan.
 For example, I talked myself into a summer trainee position for a local newspaper, to get media access for the sold-out gig of HIM.
 I’m pretty sure my goal was obvious for the editorial team.